 WAYNE WINBORNE, Executive Director, holds degrees from both Stanford University and New York University, has worked with artists and musicians, co-produced jazz recordings, taught Jazz History and Appreciation as an undergraduate at Stanford, serves on the Board of the Brooklyn Philharmonic, served at the Vice President level at Prudential Financial, along with other positions in business programs and policy research.
 He has numerous publications and conference presentations while serving on the boards of several local and national non-profit organizations.

-ADRIANA P. CUERVO, CA Associate Director - Adriana came to IJS from the Sousa Archives and Center for American Music at the University of Illinois at Urbana-Champaign where she was an assistant archivist for music and fine arts for eight years.
+ADRIANA P. CUERVO, CA Head of Archival Collections and Services - Adriana came to IJS from the Sousa Archives and Center for American Music at the University of Illinois at Urbana-Champaign where she was an assistant archivist for music and fine arts for eight years.
 She has a master's degree in library science from the University of Illinois, and a bachelor's degree in music history from the Pontificia Universidad Javeriana in Bogotá, Colombia.
 Adriana has been recently appointed to the Society of American Archivists' Journal Editorial Board, The American Archivist.

 TAD HERSHORN, Archivist, has written about and photographed jazz since the late 1960s and has published the book: Norman Granz: The Man Who Used Jazz for Justice, U. Cal.
 Press (2011).
 He received a Master's degree in history from George Mason University, followed by an M.L.S. from the University of Texas at Austin, specializing in archives and manuscripts.